Courage-1984/Windows-Ricing-Privacy-Customization-Optimization/README.md

 > 4. And lastly just some general stuff

 > [!IMPORTANT]
-> This will not be a too in depth guide as **a lot** of the resoures I will provide has guides or steps whithin them or is just straight forward and instructions is not needed.
+> This will not be a too in depth guide as **a lot** of the resoures I will provide has guides or steps whithin them or is just straight forward and instructions is not needed or is provided on their site.

 # 🪟 Windows
 *some important and must have top level stuff for windows*